 Q: Can I search for collocations in a corpus?

 A: Yes.
-On either the Basic search or the Advanced search level you can choose to rearrange returns from a search in such a way that up to six words before and after the search string are arranged in a grid which can be sorted on any field by just clicking on its column.
+On either the Quick search or the Advanced search level you can choose to rearrange returns from a search in such a way that up to six words before and after the search string are arranged in a grid which can be sorted on any field by just clicking on its column.
 In addition the number of times a certain word occurs before or after a search string is shown and percentages are given.
 In both search modules there is a command Determine collocation which will initiate this process.

 Q: Can I do complex searches with more than one string?